-Decision noise in this picture can be directly estimated from the data in \cite{rokni2014olfactory} using signal detection theory \cite{green1966signal}.
-Briefly, assuming for simplicity that the decision variable in (Fig.~\ref{fig:Test}b) is distributed as a Gaussian, we can estimate the standard deviation from the rate of hits (fraction of instances when the target is correctly reported to be present) and false alarms (fraction of instances where the target is falsely reported to be present).
-Signal detection theory \cite{green1966signal} relates the the signal to noise ratio (SNR; also called d-prime) of the go/no-go task to the true/ false positive rates as: SNR = d-prime = z(true positive) - z(false positives), where z is the z-score.
-This analysis gives the SNR (d-prime) for mice as a function of $K$, the number of components in the mixture \cite{rokni2014olfactory} (Fig.~\ref{fig:Test}c).
-We estimate SNR at other values of $K$ by extrapolating the experimentally observed relationship (red line in Fig.~\ref{fig:Test}c).
-For a Gaussian decision variable with the same standard deviation $\sigma$ for both conditions, and a difference in means of $\mu$, standard theory \cite{green1966signal} gives ${\rm SNR} = \mu /\sigma$.
-We took the noise standard deviation in our model to be $\sigma$ (estimated as above from the data for each $K$) times a constant $a$ chosen to minimize the mean squared difference between theory and experiment.
+Next, to derive a realistic noise model, we considered experiments where mice were trained to report a target odorant in mixtures of up to 14 of 16 odorants of identical concentration, any of which could be present or absent \cite{rokni2014olfactory}.
+Mice reported presence/absence of all targets with high accuracy ($>80\%$), suggesting that they could learn to identify all mixture components.
+Decision noise can be directly estimated from this data.
+Briefly, for Gaussian decision variables (Fig.~\ref{fig:Test}b), we can estimate the standard deviation from the hit rate (fraction of correct detections) and false alarm rate (fraction of incorrect detections).
+Signal detection theory \cite{green1966signal} relates signal to noise ratio (SNR; also called d-prime) of this go/no-go task to the hit/false alarm rates as: SNR = d-prime = z(hit) - z(false alarm), where z is the z-score.
+This analysis gave the SNR for mice as a function of the mixture complexity $K$ (\cite{rokni2014olfactory}; Fig.~\ref{fig:Test}c).
+We estimated SNR at other values of $K$ by extrapolating the experimental relationship (Fig.~\ref{fig:Test}c, red line).
+For a Gaussian decision variable with the same standard deviation $\sigma$ in both conditions, and a difference in means of $\mu$, standard theory \cite{green1966signal} gives ${\rm SNR} = \mu /\sigma$.
+We took the noise standard deviation in our model to be $\sigma$ (estimated from the data for each $K$) times a constant chosen to minimize the mean squared difference between theory and experiment.